Neiterr/Neiterr/README.md

 - 👋 Hi, I’m @Neiterr
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning TS, JS, React
 - 💞️ I’m looking to collaborate on UE4
 - 📫 How to reach me - never try to reach me!